AFLplusplus/LibAFL/docs/src/tutorial/tutorial.md

-# LibAFL Tutorial: Your First Structure-Aware Fuzzer
+# `LibAFL` Custom Input Tutorial: Your Own Structure-Aware Fuzzer

-Welcome to the LibAFL tutorial!
-In this guide, we'll walk you through building a structure-aware fuzzer for a simple C program.
-Structure-aware fuzzing is a powerful technique that can be much more effective than traditional fuzzing when the input format is well-defined.
+Welcome to the `LibAFL` custom inputs tutorial!
+In this guide, we'll walk you through building a structure-aware fuzzer for a simple C program using a third-party grammar mutator.

-We'll be using the `lain` crate for structure-aware mutations.
+We'll be using the `lain` crate for structure-aware mutations and hook it up to `LibAFL`.
+This could be done with any sort of mutator and input types, even if they are written in other programming languages.

 ## The Target

 Our target is a simple C program that processes packets.
-The code is in `fuzzers/baby/tutorial/target.c`:
+The code can be found in [`fuzzers/baby/tutorial/target.c`](https://github.com/AFLplusplus/LibAFL/blob/main/fuzzers/baby/tutorial/target.c):

 ```c
 #include <stdio.h>